yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/index.md

 > 📘 Explore the SDK Project Example
 >
 > Yuno provides an example project of a running application using an SDK.
 You can access the [project repository](https://github.com/yuno-payments/yuno-sdk-web) or [download the project](https://github.com/yuno-payments/yuno-sdk-web/archive/refs/heads/main.zip).
-In addition, you can access the [Create Your First Payment With SDK](/docs/step-2-your-first-payment) guide available in the documentation.
+You can also access the [Create Your First Payment With SDK](/docs/step-2-your-first-payment) guide available in the documentation.

 > 🚧 Android WebView Configuration
 >